What are Sleep Disorders?

 Treatment and self-help

-- Chamomile: Chamomile taken as tea, as an essential oil, or as a dietary supplement can be used by older people with insomnia to significantly improve sleep quality.
+- Chamomile: Chamomile taken as tea, as an essential oil, or as a dietary supplement can be used by older people with insomnia to improve sleep quality significantly.

 - Magnesium: A mineral that is produced by the body.
 It helps muscles relax and also helps reduce stress.
 Many experts think that it also helps to encourage a healthy sleep-wake cycle.

-Rapid eye movement (REM) sleep behavior disorder is a sleep disorder in which a person may physically act out vividly, and have often unpleasant dreams with vocal sounds and sudden, violent arm and leg movements during REM Sleep-also sometimes termed as dream-enacting behavior.
-This disorder can become alarming when the sleeping person engages in dangerous behavior or acts out violently.
+Rapid eye movement (REM) sleep behavior disorder is a sleep disorder in which a person may physically act out vivid and often unpleasant dreams with vocal sounds and sudden, violent arm and leg movements during REM sleep – also termed dream-enacting behavior.
+Symptoms can include violent movements, vocal sounds, and sleepwalking.

 Natural remedies for the treatment of RBD: